Lupus – Diagnosis, Symptoms, and Treatment

-The treatment of lupus depends on the severity of disease and whether specific organs are involved.
+The treatment of lupus depends on the severity of the disease and whether specific organs are involved.

-Mild cases of joint inflammation with minimal involvement of other organs can usually be treated with non-steroidal anti-inflammatory drugs, including:
+Physicians can treat mild cases of joint inflammation with minimal involvement of other organs with non-steroidal anti-inflammatory drugs, including:

-When joint inflammation is moderate to severe and other findings of lupus are present – such as rash, fatigue, and organ inflammation – your doctor may prescribe oral corticosteroids such as prednisone.
+When the joint inflammation is moderate to severe and other lupus findings are present – such as rash, fatigue, and organ inflammation – your doctor may prescribe oral corticosteroids such as prednisone.
 Corticosteroids work by reducing inflammation in the joints and organs, thereby decreasing pain and tissue swelling.

 Many patients with lupus are treated long term with a medication called Plaquenil (hydroxychloroquine) due to its more tolerable side effects and the fact that it may reduce lupus flares.
 They may also be started on Trexall (methotrexate).
 Rheumatologists typically prescribe these medications.